ufal/ParlaStats/documentation/ProgDoc.md

 - A command line interface between the database and user.
 - Implemented in the form of client-server.
 - Client and Server communicate with each other using `json` queries and responses.
-- For how the json queris should be structured, please see the <a href="https://github.com/ufal/ParlaStats/blob/main/api/example_queries/json_query_Structure.md">query structure</a> documentation.
+- For how the json queries should be structured, please see the <a href="https://github.com/ufal/ParlaStats/blob/main/api/example_queries/json_query_Structure.md">query structure</a> documentation.
 - The query structure is designed in such a way that it is easy to target multiple databases (multiple corpora) with the same query, eliminating the need to make the same query multiple times for each database.
 - Some of them however have to be targeted for singular databases (Queries asking about specific politicians)
 ### 3.1 Server (Server2_1.py)